-COLLEGE OF HEALTH PROFESSIONS
+COLLEGE OF HEALTH PROFESSIONS AND NATURAL SCIENCES

-College of Health Professions Philosophy

-This philosophy provides direction for education within the College of Health Professions in congruence with the mission and goals of Wilmington University.
+College of Health Professions and Natural Sciences Philosophy

-Healthcare professionals are adult learners with diverse backgrounds, abilities, and experiences.
-Adult learning evolves from exploration of personal values, exposure to new experiences and ideas, and adaptation to change within the professions and the healthcare system.
+This philosophy provides direction for education within the College of Health Professions and Natural Sciences in congruence with thethemissionandgoalsofWilmingtonUniversity.Healthcare professionals are adult learners with diverse backgrounds, abilities, and experiences.
+Adult learning evolves from exploration of personal values, exposure to new experiences and ideas, and adaptation to change within the professions and the healthcarehealthcaresystem.

 The curriculum at Wilmington University emphasizes the commitment to lifelong learning.
 In order to promote lifelong learning, we believe that programs must be innovative and viewed by the learner as relevant to healthcare practice.
 In addition, we believe knowledge is best obtained when the learner actively participates in a "humanistic" educational process where faculty collaborate with the student to set goals, plan learning experiences and evaluate achievement.
-In addition, faculty serve as professional role models. facilitators of learning, and resource persons.
-The College of Health Professions faculty acknowledge accountability to the learner, the institution, the profession, and the community of interest through continuous, proactive development of their body of knowledge.
+In addition, faculty serve as professional role facilitators models. of learning, and resource persons.
+The College of Health Professions and Natural Sciences faculty acknowledge accountability to the learner, the institution, the profession, and the community of interest through continuous, proactive development of their body of knowledge.
 This accountability fosters relevant curricula and professional and community involvement as scholar-practitioners.
-The philosophy be read in its entirety on the College of Health Professions' home may page at www.wilmu.edu/health/philosophy.aspx.
+The philosophy may be read in its entirety on the College of Health Professions and Natural Sciences' home page at www.wilmu.edu/health/philosophy.aspx.

-Our create an academic environment for undergraduate health professions education that: mission is to Acknowledges the competence of health professionals with diverse backgrounds, abilities, and experiences; 1.
-2. Challenges health professionals to acquire new skills to respond to the changing health needs of individuals, families, and communities:
+Our mission is to create an academic environment for undergraduate health professions education that: 1.
+Acknowledges the competence of health professionals with diverse backgrounds, abilities, and experiences; 2.
+Challenges health professionals to acquire new skills to respond to the changing health needs of individuals, families, and communities;

 professionals 3.
-Guides health critically examine the confronting health to issues care: health participate 4.
+Guides health critically examine the issues confronting health to care: health participate 4.
 Encourages professionals to effectively in the learning process; and 5.
 Influences health professionals to pursue lifelong learning.